bezda/xync/README.md

 Users can be notified of changes by registering an event bus address with the cluster.
-When an event occurs for the indicated key, the Zync cluster will send a message to the given address containing the key, event, and value.
+When an event occurs for the indicated key, the Xync cluster will send a message to the given address containing the key, event, and value.

 ```java